quicwg/multipath/draft-ietf-quic-multipath.md

    uses a series of consecutive sequence numbers without creating holes.

-### NULL-CID-Loss-and-Congestion
+### Zero-Length CID Loss and Congestion

-Implementations MUST implement per-path congestion control.
-Congestion control regulates the amount of data in flight and the pacing of packets using estimates of path characteristics.
-The estimates can use a variety of signals, such as packet acknowledgements, loss detection, or measurements of round trip time.
-These events MUST be attributed to the path over which the corresponding packets were sent.
-When sending to a NULL CID receiver, senders will receive back acknowledgements that combine packet numbers received over multiple paths.
-Senders MUST be able to infer the sending path from the acknowledged packet numbers, for example by remembering which packet was sent to what path.
-The sender MUST use that information to perform congestion control on the relevant paths, and to correctly estimate the transmission delays on each path.
+When sending to a zero-length CID receiver, senders will receive back acknowledgements that combine packet numbers received over multiple paths.
+Senders MUST be able to infer the sending path from the acknowledged packet numbers, for example by remembering which packet was sent on what path.
+The senders MUST use that information to perform congestion control on the relevant paths, and to correctly estimate the transmission delays on each path.
 (See
-{{ack-delay-and-null-cid-considerations}} for specific considerations about using the ACK Delay field of ACK frames, and
+{{ack-delay-and-zero-length-cid-considerations}} for specific considerations about using the ACK Delay field of ACK frames, and
-{{ecn-and-null-cid-considerations}} for issues on using ECN marks.)
+{{ecn-and-zero-length-cid-considerations}} for issues on using ECN marks.)

 Loss detection as specified in {{QUIC-RECOVERY}} uses algorithms based on timers and on sequence numbers.
-When sending to NULL CID receivers, senders expect that packets sent on different paths will not be received in order.
+When sending to zero-length CID receivers, senders expect that packets sent on different paths will not be received in order.
 They cannot directly use the packet sequence numbers to compute the Packet Thresholds defined in {{Section 6.1.1 of QUIC-RECOVERY}}.